-While some data points about an application can be gathered from the underlying infrastructure (e.g. memory consumption, CPU usage), other meaningful information must be collected from an “application-aware” layer - one that can show how an important series of calls is executed across microservices.
-This usually means a developer must add some code to instrument an application for this purpose.
-Often, instrumentation code is simply meant to send collected data such as traces and metrics to an external monitoring tool or service that can help store, visualize and analyze all this information.
+While some data points about an application can be gathered from the underlying infrastructure (memory consumption, CPU usage), other meaningful information must be collected from an “application-aware” layer – one that can show how an important series of calls is executed across microservices.
+Typically, you’d add some code to instrument an application, which simply sends collected data (such as traces and metrics) to observability tools or services that can help store, visualize, and analyze all this information.

-Having to maintain this code, which is not part of the core logic of the application, is another burden on the developer, sometimes requiring understanding the monitoring tools’ APIs, using additional SDKs etc. This instrumentation may also add to the portability challenges of an application, which may require different instrumentation depending on where the application is deployed.
-For example, different cloud providers offer different monitoring solutions and an on-prem deployment might require an on-prem solution.
+Maintaining this instrumentation code, which is not part of the core logic of the application, requires understanding the observability tools’ APIs, using additional SDKs, etc. This instrumentation may also present portability challenges for your application, requiring different instrumentation depending on where the application is deployed.
+For example:

 Observability for your application with Dapr

-When building an application which leverages Dapr building blocks to perform service-to-service calls and pub/sub messaging, Dapr offers an advantage with respect to distributed tracing.
-Because this inter-service communication flows through the Dapr sidecar, the sidecar is in a unique position to offload the burden of application-level instrumentation.
+When you leverage Dapr API building blocks to perform service-to-service calls, pub/sub messaging, and other APIs, Dapr offers an advantage with respect to distributed tracing.
+Since this inter-service communication flows through the Dapr runtime (or “sidecar”), Dapr is in a unique position to offload the burden of application-level instrumentation.

-Dapr uses W3C tracing specification for tracing context, included as part Open Telemetry (OTEL), to generate and propagate the context header itself or propagate user-provided context headers.
+Dapr uses the W3C tracing specification for tracing context, included as part Open Telemetry (OTEL), to generate and propagate the context header for the application or propagate user-provided context headers.
 This means that you get tracing by default with Dapr.

-Observability for the Dapr sidecar and system services
+Observability for the Dapr sidecar and control plane

 The Dapr sidecar exposes an HTTP endpoint for health checks.
 With this API, user code or hosting environments can probe the Dapr sidecar to determine its status and identify issues with sidecar readiness.